Drugs A - Z

 If you wear contact lenses and notice visual changes, or if the lenses begin to feel uncomfortable, consult your eye care specialist.

-If you are going to have elective surgery, you may need to stop taking this medicine beforehand.
-Consult your health care professional for advice prior to scheduling the surgery.
+If you are going to have elective surgery, you may need to stop taking this medicine before the surgery.
+Consult your health care professional for advice.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

-- skin rash, acne, or brown spots on the face
+-skin rash, acne, or brown spots on the skin

 Where should I keep my medicine?Keep out of the reach of children.